Gymnopilus sapineus

-Gymnopilus sapineus, commonly known as the scaly rustgill, is a small and widely distributed mushroom which grows in dense clusters on dead conifer wood.
-It has a rusty orange spore print and a bitter taste.
-This species does not stain blue and lacks the hallucinogen psilocybin.
+Gymnopilus sapineus, commonly known as the scaly rustgill or common and boring gymnopilus, is a species of fungus.
+The small mushroom has a rusty orange spore print and a bitter taste.
+It grows on dead conifer wood throughout North America.

 Taxonomy

 Speciation in Gymnopilus is not clearly defined.
 This is further complicated by the macroscopic morphological and ecological similarities between members of the G. sapineus complex such as G. penetrans and G. nevadensis.
 Michael Kuo explicates upon this by speaking of the arbitrary distinction made between G. sapineus and G. penetrans made by Elias Magnus Fries.
 He at first labeled G. penetrans to merely be a form of G. sapineus in 1815, but then recanted and labeled them separate in 1821.